mcalmette/TechnicalAnalysis/README.md

 Now you can run main.py with the given csv files (MSFT, PFE, T, SPY).

 To add different stock data, go to yahoo finance and download a stocks csv file with a date range.
-Include the SPY csv file with the same date range (recommend 1 year/ 3 year/ 5 year).
+Include the SPY csv file with the same date range (recommend 1 year/ 3 year/ 5 year), and add this to the techncial analysis folder.